ajschumacher/gadsdc/18-ensembles/random_forest.md

 # TODO: Clean this up!

 # Ensemble Methods in Python
-## With a focus on Random Forests

 ##Data
-Again we will take a look at the twenty news groups dataset
+We will take a look at the twenty news groups dataset, another common ML dataset for comparison

 ```Python
 from sklearn.datasets import load_files